hpca-uji/PyDTNN/README.rst

 Supported datasets:

--  **MNIST** handwritten digit database.
+-  **MNIST**: handwritten digit database.
 This dataset is included into the project.

--  **CIFAR10** database of the 80 million tiny images dataset.
+-  **CIFAR10**: database of the 80 million tiny images dataset.
 This dataset is not included into the project.
 Its binary version can be downloaded from: https://www.cs.toronto.edu/~kriz/cifar.html